 Deciding and focusing on where you will use a boat, helps in your boat buying as it narrows down the type of boat that will best meet your needs.

-So, let’s get onto Question #3.
+So, let’s get onto Question #3 of the 4 key questions before you buy a boat.
 The 3rd question is:

 How much time will you have to use your boat?